FAQs for Willka T'ika Guests

 For the last 25 years, Willka T’ika has employed 20 local Quechua neighbors to take care of all our hospitality needs: preparing organic vegetarian meals, tending to our 7 Chakra Gardens, cleaning and maintaining our 35 guest rooms, and handling all local reservations and administration.
 Our Quechua staff are our family and we have always tried to hire within their families whenever possible.
 As such, it is quite rare for us to hire anyone outside the local community of Urubamba.
 That said, we are always looking for good yoga teachers and we have a very rigorous internship program that attracts talented students from some of the world’s best schools.
 For more information, please take a look at our blog.

-Join our newsletter and stay connected by staying up-to-date with the latest retreats, hotel specials, and happenings at Willka T'ika and in the Sacred Valley.
+Join our monthly newsletter and stay up-to-date with the latest wellness retreats, hotel specials, and happenings at Willka T’ika and the Sacred Valley.